alsolera/VideoF2B/docs/source/camera-placement.rst

        aircraft passing across this boundary during the overhead eight, the calculator ensures that the point labeled as "Tangent elevation" on the diagram is never above the 45° elevation of the flight hemisphere.
-In recorded videos, this criterion enforces a visible gap between the circle of 45° elevation (drawn in bright green) and the visible edge of the sphere (drawn in magenta):
+In recorded videos, this criterion enforces a visible gap between the circle of 45° elevation (drawn in bright green) and the visible edge of the flight hemisphere (drawn in magenta):

        .. image:: images/camera-placement-gap-criterion-sample.png